-- 1.2(a) Patient transfers will be prioritized based on an evaluation of each patient's needs at the time of transfer. - 1.2(b) No patients will be transferred between departments without notification to the Attending practitioner. - 1.2(c) If the critical care unit is full and a patient requires ICU care; all physicians attending patients in the CCU will be called to discuss the possibility of transferring a patient to the med/surg floor.
-If there is no agreement to transfer, the Chief of Staff may consult any appropriate specialist in making this determination, and shall make the decision.
+- 1.2(a) Patient transfers will be prioritized based on an evaluation of each patient's needs at the time of the transfer. - 1.2(b) No patients will be transferred between departments, without notification to the Attending Practitioner. - 1.2(c) If the critical care unit is full and a patient requires ICU care; all Practitioners attending patients in the ICU will be called to discuss the possibility of transferring a patient to the med/surg floor.
+If there is no agreement to transfer, the Medical Staff President may consult any appropriate specialist in making this determination, and shall make the decision.